Cray-HPE/docs-csm/install/deploy_management_nodes.md

    both been installed and configured.
 However, at that point a rolling reboot procedure for the management nodes will be needed, after the firmware has been updated.

-   See the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the [HPE Customer Support Center](https://www.hpe.com/support/ex-gsg) for information about the _HPE Cray EX HPC Firmware Pack_ (HFP) product.
+   See the Shasta 1.5 `HPE Cray EX System Software Getting Started Guide S-8000` on the [`HPE Customer Support Center`](https://www.hpe.com/support/ex-gsg) for information about the _HPE Cray EX HPC Firmware Pack_ (HFP) product.

    In the HFP documentation there is information about the recommended firmware packages to be installed.
    See "Product Details" in the _HPE Cray EX HPC Firmware Pack Installation Guide_.

    Some of the component types have manual procedures to check firmware versions and update firmware.
-   See "Upgrading Firmware Without FAS" in the _HPE Cray EX HPC Firmware Pack Installation Guide_.
+   See `Upgrading Firmware Without FAS` in the `HPE Cray EX HPC Firmware Pack Installation Guide`.
-   It will be possible to extract the files from the product tarball, but the install.sh script from that product will be unable to load the firmware versions into the Firmware Action Services (FAS) because the management nodes are not booted and running Kubernetes and FAS cannot be used until Kubernetes is running.
+   It will be possible to extract the files from the product tarball, but the `install.sh` script from that product will be unable to load the firmware versions into the Firmware Action Services (FAS) because the management nodes are not booted and running Kubernetes and FAS cannot be used until Kubernetes is running.